Expressions in Italian dialects Neapolitan Sicilian Sardinian Bari cartoon

 What is the origin of Italian dialects?

 Oh, what a tangled web we weave when we talk about the origins of the Italian languages!
-We’re diving into the deep end here, folks.
+We’re diving into the deep end here.

 With the Roman conquest, Latin spread like wildfire throughout half of Europe.
-It was like a language virus, infecting everything in its path.
-And of course, it overlapped with the languages spoken by the locals.
+And it overlapped with the languages spoken by the locals.

 But do all Italian dialects have Latin as their ancestor?

 No, they do not.
-So, we’re mixing it up now, folks!
+So, we’re mixing it up now!
 Most of the regional languages do descend from Latin.
 But it’s worth mentioning that there are German dialects around Italy.
-It’s like a language buffet.
 Here we list a few municipalities:

 • Around Monte Rosa (Alemanni).